SORMAS-Foundation/SORMAS-Project/README.md

 - **sormas-rest:** The REST interface; see [`sormas-rest/README.md`](sormas-rest/README.md)
 - **sormas-ui:** The web application
 - **sormas-base/dependencies:** dependencies to be deployed with the payara server
-- **sormas-devserver:** setup for a local dev server using maven-cargo
+- **sormas-cargoserver:** setup for a local dev server using maven-cargo

 ## Server Management